 When I try to think about my mother, I do not always remember a lot at one time.
 Films give people the disillusion that memories will fall down around them like a horrifically beautiful collage of pictures and home movies, but it never happens that way.
 I have an unfortunately good memory--part of the reason why I have a tendency to dwell on things--however, when I try to remember things about loved ones I have lost, I typically draw a blank.

 Sunday night, I had finished packing and was ready to tuck myself in bed before I make the long trip back to campus, when I found a picture of my mother on my wall.
-It was pretty similar to the one displayed above; my mother, Lynn Gleason, before she started her treatments.
+It was of my mother, Lynn Gleason, before she started her treatments.
 I studied the picture for awhile and suddenly realized the face smiling back at me was slightly unfamiliar.
 This thought was not comforted with my poor memory of her, either.

 I spent so much time being angry and only really remembering some of the worst memories, I had forgotten who my mother was--the woman everyone else saw.
 I felt like a despicable human being.
 Sunday night, the worst of the memories flooded back and I remembered the days of being a rebellious bitch of a daughter at 14-years old and could not believe some of the things I had said and done to her.
 And despite all of it, she loved me more than any other woman could.
 She was an amazing mother and I never gave her enough credit.
 I can only hope she has forgiven me by now.